atk4/book/en/index.rst

 For the best experience start a new application and improve it as you read through this documentation.

+Agile Toolkit is a unique development environment which you can start using with a very basic knowledge.
+It is however quite important to come back to this book if you are willing to unlock more potential inside your app.

 .. meta::
     :title lang=en: ..
 Agile Toolkit Documentation